SoftwareHeritage/swhapguide/SWHAP@Paris.md

 MF: should there be one entry per software version?
 Then redundant with codemeta json and to some extent with version excel file.
 MF: I think the catalogue should be more structured, with clear and pre-identified subcategories.
+MF: regarding software what is the source of trith?
+Codemeta, catalogue etc?

 ### Go on license hunting